Houston Common Law Divorce Lawyer

 If there is a valid common law marriage and the couple separates, they will need to obtain a divorce.
 The family law court will decide issues of property division, child custody, child support, and other matters the same as though the couple had obtained a marriage certificate.
 If there is no valid common law marriage, when the couple separates, courts have no jurisdiction to settle any matters.
 The first four requirements are usually easy to prove.
 The last two are more difficult.

-Our Houston common law divorce lawyer can help you achieve the results you desire in court.
-Even if you were never officially married, the divorce process is still very real and official.
+Our lawyer can help you achieve the results you desire in court.
+Even if you were never officially married, the common law divorce process is still very real and official.
 Professional legal counsel is highly recommended.

 Evidence Required to Prove a Couple Presented Themselves as a Married Couple